KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Discovery widget - Facets

-A related table shows the selection(s) made on facets as shown in the below image.
+A related table shows the selection(s) made on facets.

 .. figure:: media/image088.png

    Selected facets

-The below image shows how to enable the search bar.
-It is possible to select on which fields to run the search and also if it is a static search or the search can be run by using an analytical driver.
+The below image shows how to enable the search bar by specifing on which fields to run the search and whether it is a static search or just run through an analytical driver.

 .. figure:: media/image086.png